Location

 There were two stations in the cemetery itself: North for non-conformists and South for Anglicans.
 Their platforms still exist and today it is possible to enter the cemetery directly from Brookwood station.
 A military cemetery was added to Brookwood in 1917 which contains some of the dead from both World Wars.

-Woking is home to the headquarters of McLaren Racing (who make cars for Formula One) and the oldest purpose-built mosque in Western Europe which was built in in 1889.
+Woking is home to the headquarters of McLaren Racing (who make cars for Formula One), brewers SAB Miller and the award-winning Gallery, The Lightbox.
+Woking has the oldest purpose-built mosque in Western Europe which was built in in 1889.